Justin01Wu/others/aws/aws.md

 - It is a recommended rule that the root user should grant the least privileges to the IAM user or the group.
 The higher the privileges, the more problems it can create.
 - The only recommended use case for the bucket ACL is to grant write permission to the Amazon S3 Log Delivery group to write access log objects to your bucket.
    Please see [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-alternatives-guidelines.html)
+- IAM is a free service.
+You can create as many IAM users or groups as desired free of cost.

 ### Role
 You don't need to set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in EC2